topac/rmega/README.md

 ## Command line usage

-Since version 0.2.0 you can use the commands `rmega-dl` and `rmega-up` to easily downlaod and upload files to MEGA.
+Since version 0.2.0 you can use the commands `rmega-dl` and `rmega-up` to easily download and upload files to MEGA.

  * Downloads are resumable
  * HTTP proxy support